dashdoc/fairsplice/README.md

 ## License

-FairSplice is open-source software licensed under the MIT license.
+Fairsplice is open-source software licensed under the MIT license.